My Cape Town Stay

-Cruise to Mozambique, Madagascar, Seychelles & Mauritius
+Cruise with MSC to Madagascar, Mayotte, Mauritius & Reunion

 Discover this big cruise ship, which offers the very best in relaxing and in cruising comfort: steaming sauna, bubbling whirlpools, well-equipped gym as well as the elegant wine-tasting room, the original sushi bar and the tone is set on the welcoming atmosphere.
 Most of the cabins have balconies, ideal for relaxing and enjoying your memorable holiday.